elaforge/karya/doc/ui.md

 ## Cmds

-All the interesting things you can do with 'Ui.State.State' is facilitated by cmds, so you should look at the [cmd documentation](cmd.md.html).
+All the interesting things you can do with 'Ui.Ui.State' is facilitated by cmds, so you should look at the [cmd documentation](cmd.md.html).

 ## ky file